dougcunha/GitTools/README.md

 - `--log-file`, `-lf`: Replicate all console output to the specified log file
 - `--disable-ansi`, `-da`: Disable ANSI color codes in console output (useful for plain text output or incompatible terminals)
 - `--quiet`, `-q`: Suppress all console output (useful for automated scripts or silent operation)
+- `--include-submodules`, `-is`: Include Git submodules when scanning for repositories (default true)

 **Examples:**